soar-telescope/goodman_pipeline/README.md

 #### Download package-only tarball
-Go to [this site](https://github.com/simontorres/goodman/tree/master/dist) and download the latest (or highest) version and place it wherever you want and the unzip it.
+Go to [this site](https://github.com/simontorres/goodman/tree/master/dist) and download the latest (or highest) version and place it wherever you want and then untar it.

  ```shell
  tar -xvf goodman-1.0b1.tar.gz